MaterializeInc/materialize/doc/user/content/sql/create-cluster.md

 ## Conceptual framework

-Clusters are logical components that let you express resource isolation for all dataflow-powered objects, e.g. indexes.
+Clusters are logical components that let you express resource isolation for all dataflow-powered objects: sources, sinks, indexes, and materialized views.
 When creating dataflow-powered objects, you must specify which cluster you want to use.

-(Not explicitly naming a cluster uses your session's default cluster.)
+For indexes and materialized views, not explicitly naming a cluster uses your session's default cluster.

+{{< warning >}}
+A given cluster may contain any number of indexes and materialized views *or* any number of sources and sinks, but not both types of objects.
+For example, you may not create a cluster with a source and an index.

+We plan to remove this restriction in a future version of Materialize.
+{{< /warning >}}

 Importantly, clusters are strictly a logical component; they rely on [cluster replicas](/overview/key-concepts#cluster-replicas) to run dataflows.
 Said a